Aku1795/udacity-data-structures-and-algorithms-nanodegree/first_assignement/analysis.md

 ## Task 0

-After reading in the files 5 simple operations are performed so the worst case scenario is to get a O(5).
+After reading in the files 5 simple operations are performed so the worst case scenario is to get a O(1).

 ## Task 1
-The worst case scenario is a O(4n+2) and below is the detailed explanation:
+The worst case scenario is a O(n) and below is the detailed explanation:

     ⁃	Getting all the numbers in both records has a number of operations equal to O(4n) (O(2n) per record cause we need to iterate through all rows and excecute 2 operation per rows)